 https://www.facebook.com/profile.php?id=100004159907900

 Brian is always one of peoples’ top recommendations whenever someone asks for transporters.
 He went out of his way to help us try to get a kid he couldn’t reach on his own, and is just an all around nice guy who cares about the animals in his care.
 During our first transport with him, he ran into a severe snowstorm that spanned almost all of the upper Midwest.
 For everyone’s safety and with all of our permission, he dropped off our kids with a highly trusted breeder who cared for them and kept them warm until the storm passed.
 We were really impressed by his communication and thought towards our precious cargo and we definitely recommend him!
-He does door-to-door service when he can and keeps kids in individual crates in a van, so they’re in a nice climate controlled environment.
-Someone warned us that he lets his charges mingle and doesn’t care about biosecurity and we really appreciated that notice, but it wasn’t our experience at all.
+He offers door-to-door service and keeps kids in individual crates in a van, so they’re in a nice climate controlled environment.

 Bayli (Howard) Wynter